Bobby Wagner hopes he can retire with Seahawks but taking it a year at a time

 Wagner, who turns 33 in June, indicated he’ll accept whatever role he’s given saying “we’re going to figure all that out” and that “coming back, I think it can be a collective (responsibility).
 I just want to be the best version of myself.”

-The specter of getting a chance to do that again in his adopted hometown of Seattle made it worth it to Wagner to turn down more money elsewhere, and two sides finally agreed to a deal on March 26.
+The specter of getting a chance to do that again in his adopted hometown of Seattle made it worth it to Wagner to turn down more money elsewhere.

-That came after Schneider flew back to Seattle after having attended three pro days in three days at Ohio State, Alabama and Kentucky, flew back to Seattle to hammer out the final details with Wagner at the house of vice president for player engagement Maurice Kelly.
-Wagner signed his contract later that day.

 “For me, I think that I never really wanted to leave in the first place,” Wagner said.
 “Obviously, business happened and I had an opportunity to go play in the city that I grew up in, so I thought that was cool.
 Then I wanted to come back to the city that I matured in.
 For me, it was cool to be able to make that happen with me being able to represent myself.
 I always thought it was cool when you had those agents out there that were able to kind of get the player what he wanted and so I wanted to be home, this was another home of mine, and I wanted to be back.”